rixx/books.rixx.de/data/reviews/peter-v-brett/the-core/index.md

 pages (pregnancy, birth, carrying them around) for no contribution, really.
 I hope they're not meant to be the tie-in for a sequel series.
 They felt as cringe-y as the Harry Potter kids, down to the names.

-In conclusion: I really liked the first book in the series, and the following books felt middling-to-good.
+In conclusion: I really liked the first book in the series, and the following books were worse, both in story/pacing and characters and also remember the racism.
 This one didn't even reach this level.
-A good part of that may be that my patience with the vastly annoying and stereotyped Krasians (a vaguely muslimic hurr-durr warrior culture) never paid off, but I'll spare you the rant about that.
+My patience with the vastly annoying and stereotyped Krasians (a vaguely muslimic hurr-durr warrior culture) never paid off, but I'll spare you the rant about that.